swashata/multidots-frontend-dev-course-plan/sessions/class-01/topics.md

 -   What is it.
 -   Reference variable.
--   Shallow copy with `Object.assign`, ES rest operator.
+-   Shallow copy with `Object.assign`, ES spread operator.
--   Object destructure.
+-   Object destructure with ES rest.
 -   `const` and object mutation.
--   Looping with Object.keys and for..of.

 #### Q/A